Easily Shower With Your Infant (without feeling like you can’t)

 Once your little ones umbilical cord stump has fallen off it is completely okay for you to shower with them.
 Read through and learn how to safely shower with your baby.

-A lot of new moms ask me when can you shower with baby?
+A lot of new moms ask me when can you shower with a baby?
 I always tell them the same thing, once that umbilical cord stump has fallen off you can take your baby in a shower stall with you.

 Best Bath Time Essentials For Co-Showering